anorrl/.github/profile/README.md

 after a while, the project was picked up again in December 2025 (at christmas) in which the ball has been rolling since as a source project!

+this project is based off the 2016E source code, however it is not aiming to be 2016E (and thus shouldn't be called a 2016E revival or revival in general)

 ***managed by kuro***

 ## why anorrl?